MohammadShakiba/CP2K_Libra_Manual/cube_files_overlap/Readme.md

 (`STRIDE 1 1 1`).
 This loop is continued until we get to a large difference between the overlap values that can change the matrix elements significantly.
 The latter is the optimum
 `STRIDE` to use.
 Note that if one uses `STRIDE n` it is equivalent to `STRIDE n n n` in which `n` is an integer value.

+Here, we have adopted the `step2` files from [this repository](https://github.com/AkimovLab/Project_CsPbI3_MB_vs_SP).
+What we need to do is to check the results for different cutoff values or time step.
+We have provided Python file, `cutoff_analysis.py`, which will change the `cp2k_input_template.inp` cutoff and runs the calculations by `python run.py`.
+This is done through `for new_cutoff in range(300,1401,100):` line.
+It will consider the cutoff values of 300,400,500,..,1400 Ry.
+Then, it will change the directory name to `res-cutoffvalue` and you can see the overlaps and time-overlaps for the above purpose.
+There are two equilibrated trajectories available.
+One is with 1 fs time step, `MD_BA2PbI4_dt1fs-pos-1.xyz` and the other with 0.1 fs time step, `MD_BA2PbI4_dt0.1fs-pos-1.xyz`.
+To see the effect of time step on time overlaps, you can comment the current `trajectory_xyz_file` with 1 fs time step and uncomment the other one which is with 0.1 fs time step.
+Then you can run the calculations for different cutoff values as was mentioned above.

+**Note**: In `run.py`, we have can use `os.system("sbatch submit_"+str(njob)+".slm")` which submits the job on CCR.
+But if one wants to run this file without submitting it can be changed to `os.system("sh submit_"+str(njob)+".slm")`.